Well here we are - Season 5 of For What it's Worth. We are now 100 episodes in since the start of the show in 2020 - I milestone worth celebrating!

 I'm really excited about the topics for this season and the list of guests we have coming on the show.
 We are going to kick off this season with a very special guest.

-I have been thinking a lot about the concepts of the "Renaissance" person and the Poly Math, as it relates to the "Mindset for Innovation" and whether or not these individuals are born into "genius" or whether they became experts by developing the mindset for learning. - seeing the connections between domains of knowledge; By learning how to effectively transfer knowledge from one domain to accelerate learning in another, by engaging in knowledge building discourse which allowed these individuals
+I have been thinking a lot about the concepts of the "Renaissance" person and the Poly Math, as it relates to the "Mindset for Innovation" and whether or not these individuals are born into "genius" or whether they became experts by developing the mindset for learning. - seeing the connections between domains of knowledge; By learning how to effectively transfer knowledge from one domain to accelerate learning in another, by engaging in knowledge building discourse which allowed these individuals to become proficient in many disciplines.

 The Renaissance Man & Polymath